danielkellyio/component-library-ai/content/components/Navbar.md

 ---
 name: Navbar
 description: The `Navbar` component is a flexible, unopinionated base for creating various navigation bar layouts.
-It provides `start`, `center`, and `end` slots to structure content, and can also generate navigation links from a `links` prop.
 ---

 ## Features